-b. void; and
+b. void;

-c. if the Floor Granted message included the G-bit set to '1' (Dual floor), shall include the Floor Indicator with the G-bit set to '1' (Dual floor);
+c. if the Floor Granted message included the G-bit set to '1' (Dual floor), shall include the Floor Indicator with the G-bit set to '1' (Dual floor); and

+d. if the controlling function is in the interconnected system, shall include the User ID field;

 2. shall remove the indication that the participant is overriding without revoke if this indication is stored;